Property Disputes in Lansing, MI

 These things will likely have happened when you purchased the home.
 If that’s the case, the documents you already have should suffice unless the case goes to court.

 Michigan statutes provide rules for many fence and boundary issues in Lansing.
-For example, if neighbors disagree about a boundary fence, the township’s Fence Viewer can make a determination.
+For example, if neighbors disagree about a boundary fence, the township’s Fence Viewer can decide.
 As for the fence itself, Lansing Zoning Ordinances include provisions that regulate fences, planting screens, and landscape buffers.

 Try to Find a Solution with Your Neighbor